jmogl/VerletBallPhysicsDemo/README.md

 # Verlet Ball Physics Demo

 JavaScript Ball Physics 2D Simulation using Verlet Integration.
 Project goal is to learn JavaScript along with physics collision simulaton.
-Next major version will use Three.js 3D library.
 This demo is a work in progress and not intended to be a robust application for every device / Web browser.
 Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX.

 By Jeff Miller.
 Released under MIT License.
 Last Update: 9/1/17